 What prompted the English people to execute their own monarch?
 How did a country farmer become the most important man in Britain and arguably one of the greatest leaders of all time?
 What factors led a Dutchman to be invited to sit on the British throne?
-If you are interested in these sort of questions, then this course will provide you with the answers, as well as enabling you to develop your knowledge of a crucial and often overlooked part of British History that played a fundamental role in shaping modern-day politics and ideas about kingship and democracy.
+If you are interested in these sorts of questions, then this course will provide you with the answers, as well as enabling you to develop your knowledge of a crucial and often overlooked period in British History: a period that played a fundamental role in shaping modern-day politics and ideas about kingship and democracy.